GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 A well forged hand-and-a-half sword.
 Range is increased to 4 feet.
 You may wield this sword with two hands.
 If you do, you may treat your attack total as being 1 higher for the purpose of determining if it is a critical hit. *User may cast the Dragon's Breath spell as though they knew it.
 Additionally, anytime an attack with this sword would qualify to damage armor or is a critical hit, it also inflicts a fire attack*.
 If name is known, user may *treat the standard attack by this weapon as a fire or toxic*.

+**Dreafaer**, (*unique*)
+$6,535 , 3.5 lbs.
+Madu
+Used by many heros, this madu has somehow managed to save more lives than it has taken. *The user may block with this as though it was a shield.
+The bonus is equal to the user's training with the weapon +2.
+The weapon also gains a +2 bonus to parries and +2 bonus for the purpose of inflicting critical hits*.

 **Dyrwyn** (*unique*)
 $20,000 , 3.5 lbs.
 Longsword